OndrejOravec/BIMmanager_g_11/A2/README.md

   <summary>A2f.
 Information requirements</summary>

   ### Group 14
+ - **Identification of required information from model**  For ventilation, the required information is:
+ AHUs (IfcBuildingElementProxy)
+ Ducts and pipes (IfcFlowSegment)
+ Valves, dampers and other technical installations (IfcFlowController) Relevant geometric and performance properties, including flow rates and capacities.

+ ### Group 15
   - **Identification of required information from model** To calculate the U-value of a window, you need to know the thermal conductivity of the materials (glass, frame, and gas between panes), the number of glass layers (single, double, or triple glazing), the thickness of the glass and gaps between panes, and the type of gas used in the cavity (e.g., air, argon).
  Additionally, the presence of Low-E coatings, the material of the window frame (wood, aluminum, PVC), and the type of spacer bars (e.g., aluminum or warm-edge) also affect the U-value.

- ### Group 15
-  - **Identification of required information from model**
   </details>

 ---